 But now my mind is elsewhere.

 This is what real country life is like.
-Ok, maybe not farmer farming country life, but country life as we know it.
-I know spring is on its way when the duck sex begins.
+Ok, maybe not farmer farming country life, but country life as we know it here at Pumpjack & Piddlewick.
+Complete with free ranging into our house ducks, who categorically tell me, or maybe I should say show me, that spring is on its way when the duck sex begins.

 There’s lots of flirtation too ~ coquettish head bobbing, little trilling giggles and chasing around the furniture.
 Or the duck ponds if they are outside.